 Of all Sri Lanka’s wild inhabitants, the elephant is the most popular and it is also the most commonly seen creature in the jungle, especially at Udawalawe national park.
 The elephant has a very wide distribution on the island, which can be seen in the dry zone forests as well as in rainforests.

-Expanding over a 308.2 km² of pristine forest which has a mix of the dry zone and wet zone trees and plants, is the largest wildlife reserve in the Sabaragamuwa province of Sri Lanka.
+Expanding over a 308.2 km² of pristine forest which has a mix of dry zone and wet zone trees and plants, is the largest wildlife reserve in the Sabaragamuwa province of Sri Lanka.
 It is home to a permanent population of 500 elephants, there are many rehabilitated orphan babies among them, that roam the jungle and return to the elephant transit camp at feeding times.

 ‘Some animals are very social, very friendly, and stay close to us,’ explains Chamath.
 ‘But others we may see only very rarely – especially during the dry season when they can’t find food and water within the park.
-During the dry season, they may break into surrounding villages in search of food and water, and in that kind of situation we have to be on action and chase them back to the jungle”, said Chamath.
+During the dry season, they may break into surrounding villages in search of food and water, and in that kind of situation we have to be in action and chase them back to the jungle”, said Chamath.

 Wildlife Trip Sri Lanka: Dambana, best for tribal culture

 Nestled along the verdant banks of the Mahaweli River, a five-hour road trip from Colombo on the Kandy-Mahiyangana-Padiyatalawa main road, the village of Dambana belongs to the Vedda community of the island (Sri Lankan aborigines), the last remaining generation of earliest inhabitants of Sri Lanka.
-Wanniyalaeto is a minority indigenous group, which is the largest of the 4 or so indigenous tribes that make up the population of Vedda community in Sri Lanka.
+Wanniyalaeto is a minority indigenous group, which is the largest of the 4 or so indigenous tribes that make up the population of the Vedda community in Sri Lanka.

 ‘In the past, we collected almost everything we needed from the jungle from woods for houses to medicine to food such as honey and meat,’ explains Mudiyanse, a guide from the village, who helps the visitors with village tour in Dambana.
 The village tour helps the visitors in exploring the culture of the Vedda community.
-‘It provided us with medicine, food, water, building materials, and told us stories that helped us understand our past.
+‘It provided us with medicine, food, water, and building materials, and told us stories that helped us understand our past.

 The Vedda community is shrinking day by day and their customs, traditions and language will be diminished in the future as your generation does not care about those things.
 The young generation leaves the community and forgets their traditional values.
-The people of the village is still heavily relying on the nearby jungle for food such as honey.
-Hunting had been one of their main method of food, however, it is largely subdued now due to the government regulations preventing the killing of wild animals.
+The people of the village are still heavily relying on the nearby jungle for food such as honey.
+Hunting had been one of their main method of food, however, it is largely subdued now due to government regulations preventing the killing of wild animals.
 Over the last decade, a large number of villages have given up the practice of hunting and adopted the lifestyle of farmers and cultivate rice, vegetables and fruits.

-By and large, the people of Dambana is still spared from the hustle and bustle in the cities, the villagers feel a long way from the outside world, especially with the sunset the air fills with the rasp of insects and chatter of birds as well as owl sound, which considered being a bad warning for the modern world, is usual for the dweller of Dambana, however, it does not carry evil effect every day.
+By and large, the people of Dambana are still spared from the hustle and bustle in the cities, the villagers feel a long way from the outside world, especially with the sunset the air fills with the rasp of insects and chatter of birds as well as owl sound, which considered being a bad warning for the modern world, is usual for the dweller of Dambana, however, it does not carry evil effect every day.

-‘I spend a lot of time in the city but it’s in the forest where I feel at home,’ says Kavita, as he prepares a Sri Lankan style spicy meat curry.
+‘I spend a lot of time in the city but it’s in the forest where I feel at home,’ says Kavita, as he prepares a Sri Lankan-style spicy meat curry.
 ‘I feel in touch with my ancestors here.
 It’s where I’m most alive.’
 He kneels and breathes life into the fire, sending spirals of smoke into the air.